Politics of the Dominican Republic: Political history

 After many years of dictatorship or corrupt democracy, the regime is believed to have shown some legitimacy after the election in 1996, in which the longtime leader Balaguer lost power to Leonel Fernández.
 The form of government is a representative democracy with two chambers and president one as head of state, government one and army one.
-According to the Constitution, the President has great power.
+According to the Constitution, the president has great power.
 Among other things, he can override the laws that Congress brings, and he has the power to repeal all laws and introduce his own by state of emergency.

 Leonel Fernández and the government are at the center of the political scene.
-The policy is divided into three wings.
+There are three main political parties.
 Partido Revolucionado Dominicano (PRD), which is socialist, Partido de la Liberación Dominicana (PLD), which is conservative / liberal and Partido Reformista Social Cristiano (PRSC), which is Balaguer's old right - wing party.
 Leonel Fernández, and his bloc with the mother party PLD have a majority in all chambers.
 The big task is to restore the conditions as before the recession of 2003-2004, and they are working closely with the World Bank.
 Tight fiscal policy is pursued and privatizations are implemented.

 Relations with the US have improved since Leonel Fernández's accession.
 Here, the events in Haiti are an important factor.
 Balaguer, the former president, made himself unpopular in the United States by criticizing U.S. intervention in Haiti.
 The United States had arranged for Aristide to be deployed, but Balaguer was not happy about that.
 Leonel Fernández, however, was ready to bury the hatchet and became the first Dominican president to visit Haiti in 70 years.
 Today, trade with the United States accounts for 87% of the country's trade, so it requires a good relationship between the parties.
 Leonel Fernández's government has placed the country under great power.

 The Dominican Republic has a close relationship with the United States, and has close cultural ties with the Commonwealth of Puerto Rico and other states and jurisdictions in the United States.

 The Dominican Republic's relations with neighboring Haiti are strained over mass migration from Haiti to the Dominican Republic, where citizens of the Dominican Republic blame the Haitians for increased crime and other social problems.
 The Dominican Republic is a regular member of the Organization Internationale de la Francophonie.

 The Dominican Republic has a free trade agreement with the United States, Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua through the Dominican Republic-Central America free trade agreement.
 And an Economic Partnership Agreement with the European Union and the Caribbean Community through the Caribbean Forum.